dotnsf/myvc/README.md

     - `$ node app`

+- If you use Cloud Foundry runtime in IBM Cloud, you would ..

+    - Generate admin@bcdev-basickit-network.card as Card file, and..

+    - Put it into cards/ subfolder in api folder.

 ## Set admin Password

 - If this is your first time access after deployment of Business Network, you should set password for user "admin", who is privileaged user with role 0, as soon as possible: